All Episodes

 And I just want to sort of clarify where we are right now.

-There was back and forth about whether a suspect, a person of interest or a subject had been apprehended.
+There was back and forth about whether a suspect, a person of interest, or a subject had been apprehended.

 There was an individual in custody.

-We don't yet know who uh did this.
+We don't yet know who did this.

 We don't know their motives.

-I did hear the governor of Utah, somebody that I generally trust, um, call this a political assassination.
+I did hear the governor of Utah, somebody that I generally trust, call this a political assassination.

 Maybe he has information that the rest of us don't.